FAIR-Chem/fairchem/src/fairchem/applications/AdsorbML/scripts/README.md

 Be sure to filter for convergence, see `utils.py` for example code.

 **Step 5**: evaluate
 Run dense_eval.py with the specified format of predictions to get the success rate and DFT speedup.
-See `write_sample_results.py` for an example of how to format the predictions.